How to choose the right CRI for your lighting: A practical guide to Color Rendering Index

-With LED and all the variables that go into the creation of each chip (from how it is grown to binning to remote phosphors and beyond), you begin to get a little overwhelmed with selecting the right color/ CRI combination.
-In fact, the emergence and prevalence of LED lighting today has prompted an industry-wide search for a metric other than CRI –– something that better measures the visual performance of newer lighting technology.
+In fact, the emergence and prevalence of LED lighting today has prompted an industry-wide search for a metric other than CRI – something that better measures the visual performance of newer lighting technology.
 The fact is that a high-CRI product may not be a magic bullet for you in today’s lighting industry.

-A new technology called color pumping has also emerged recently that enhances and saturates the color spectrum and works ideally in retail where the product displayed is using bright and vivid colors.
-Philips calls theirs "crisp white," Xicato calls theirs "vivid," and
+A new technology called color pumping has also emerged that enhances and saturates the color spectrum.
+It works ideally in retail with bright and vivid products.
+Philips calls theirs "crisp white," Xicato calls theirs "vivid," and Solais calls theirs "violight."

 This is where CRI can actually be misleading because the goal of this is to actually oversaturate and accentuate certain colors (mainly blues, blacks, whites, and greens) instead of matching a reference source.

 A guide to choosing Color Rendering Index